 - Our history so far: Mr. Glen Kerr (Elder)

 - Dedication of offering: Mrs. Gladys Clayfield

 On 1st January, 1994 we became independent from the Southport Congregation.

 Pastor Neil Warner served for 8 years to the end of June, 1997 when he was Ordained.
 From July 1997 to end of January, 1998, we had a Supply Minister with Rev. Barry Walker filling in from September to January when Rev. Anne Wright continued to serve us until her retirement in October, 2002.
 A Supply Minister was provided by Rev. Bert Adrian.
 Rev. Col Shenfield was inducted as PPUC’s Pastor on the 14th January, 2003 and served with his wife Lesley until his retirement as a Minister of the Word in September 2017.
 The congregation was blessed and grew under his ministry that was characterised by his anointed musical and worship-leading giftings, his joy, friendship and love.
 Rev. Barry Allen and his wife Sue then served as a supply minister between September 2017 to April 2018 and PPUC was encouraged and shepherded by Rev Barry’s strong teaching ministry.
-Rev. Neil Warner returned for a short period and then Ps Noah Kim began as an Interim Pastor on the 1 May 2018 (half-time).
-Ps Kim became PPUC’s Minister of the Word in January 2019 and will be ordained and inducted on the 2nd February, 2019.
+Rev. Neil Warner returned for a short period and then Rev Noah Kim was ordained as PPUC’s Minister of the Word on the 2nd February, 2019.

 We celebrated our 40th anniversary on 5th June, 2015.

 PPUC History written by Cliff Hansen and information taken from a booklet entitled “A History of the Congregational, Methodist and Presbyterian Churches in Southport and environs leading up to the inauguration of the Southport Uniting Parish”